ylqylqylq0328/test123/README.md

     TC12 Expression Display

 ### Bug
-1 Repeating Decimal Operation Abnormality.
+1 Rounding Abnormality.

     Case No | Expression | Expected Result   | Actual Result     | Result
     1       | 1/3*2=     | 0.6666666666666667| 0.6666666666666666| Failure
     2       | 1+1/3*2=   | 1.6666666666666667| 1.6666666666666665| Failure
     3       | 100+1/3*2= | 100.66666666666667| 100.66666666666667| Pass

-The same rule should be used when we round a repeating decimal.
+The same rule should be used when we round a number.

 2 Use of inappropriate error messages